 You don’t want your messages exposed to people who are not interested in receiving them.
 That’s why it’s important to have a separate Facebook Page.
 We all know people who send business-related messages on their personal accounts.
 Nobody likes that!
 If you don’t have a Facebook Page, creating one is easy.

-The Follow button language is inline with Twitter, so users are familiar with its functionality.
+The Follow button language is inline with Twitter and now LinkedIn, so users are familiar with its functionality.

 You’ll notice a big design difference with regular Facebook user profile and business Facebook Pages because of what’s called the tab feature of the Facebook Page.
 Facebook pages can have a design (if the owner chooses) that look like mini Web pages.
 They are even easier to create now that Facebook has migrated to what’s called the iFrame to display tab content.